-- 12 Reassemble the forks according to the procedure in your manual.
-Please use the proper spring rate.
 Bleed the cartridge and set the oil level with the forks and the damping rod completely bottomed.
-Set the oil level and spring preload according to the Digital Valving Search Setup Sheet.
-If you are using FRGV S01 Rebound Kit use US-1. - 13 Install the cap.
-Use Loctite 271 on the damping rod threads at the cap and torque it to manufacturer's specs.
+Set the oil level and spring preload according to the Digital Valving Search Setup Sheet. - 13 Install the cap.
+Use Loctite on the damping rod threads at the cap and torque it to manufacturer's specs.
 Some models require careful positioning of the rod in the cap so the proper number of rebound clicks are available for adjustment.
 If the rod is threaded too far into the cap there will not be the full number of clicks.
 If the cap is not threaded on far enough, it will not touch the adjuster and it could come off the shaft.
 On this type, set the total number of available clicks to 15 to 20 (or 4 turns if there are no "clicks").
-Consult owner's manual for the proper procedure.

-On most KYB's, screw the adjuster in all the way and back it out 2 clicks with the cap off.
+Consult owner's manual for the proper procedure. - On most KYBs, screw the adjuster in all the way and back it out 2 clicks with the cap off.
 On most Showa's, there's no stop when you screw the adjuster in, so the procedure is a little different.
 Screw the adjuster out all the way, and then screw it in 3 to 4 turns.
 Then for either type, install the cap onto the rod until it starts to feel tight (the adjuster needle is bottomed out).
 Hold the position of the cap in relation to the rod, back out the adjuster 5 clicks (so the needle isn't damaged when the slop is taken up in the threads) and torque the jam nut to proper specs (consult manual).
-Check to see you have the proper number of clicks.

-- 14 Adjust the compression and rebound adjusters according to the Digital Valving Search Setup Sheet. - 15 When the forks are put on the bike it is very important to align the fork tubes.
+Check to see you have the proper number of clicks. - 14 Adjust the compression and rebound adjusters according to the DVS Setup Sheet. - When the forks are put on the bike it is very important to align the fork tubes.
 This is done by first tightening the axle all the way, and then the tubes are aligned by pumping the forks up and down with the right-hand axle clamp loose.
 This will line the tubes up so they won't bind.
 Finally, tighten the axle clamp. - 16 If you have any questions please call our Technical Support Hotline at 951.279.6655.